alexander-pick/MKMEye/README.md

 ### Some Notes

 - I tried to only match the art and the full card image.
 From various tests I decided to go with matching the full card, it works pretty well.
-- If you need a tool to crop art from images anyways, i.e. the widly known xlhq images, it is included in this repo too.
+- If you need a tool to crop art from images anyways, i.e. the widely known xlhq images, it is included in this repo too.
 For the process is has not much use anymore.
-- Tool adds articles with MKM AVG prices, if you are luck, this works very well with the price update of my MKMTool project which could be found here: https://github.com/alexander-pick/MKMTool
+- The tool adds articles with MKM AVG prices, if you are lucky, this works very well with the price update of my MKMTool project which could be found here: https://github.com/alexander-pick/MKMTool
 - Creating the DB might take an hour or two.
-Don't be afraid if the tool is not responding, I didn't pay much attention to make it fancy task supported, but it will work.
+Don't be afraid of the tool is not responding, I didn't pay much attention to make it fancy task supported, but it will work.
-- Watch what you add to MKM, don't blame me if you add something twice or somethign wrong - this tool does not replace a brain.
+- Watch what you add to MKM, don't blame me if you add something twice or something wrong - this tool does not replace a brain.

 ### And some important links (technology used etc.)